DMK's Mega State Conference Sets Stage for 2026 Tamil Nadu Poll Battle

 Tamil Nadu: Preparations underway for DMK State Conference on March 9

-Preparations are in full swing for the Dravida Munnetra Kazhagam's State Conference, scheduled to be held in Tiruchirappalli on March 9.
+Massive preparations are in full swing for the 12th State Conference of the Dravida Munnetra Kazhagam, scheduled to be held in Trichy on March 9.

-As part of the opening ceremony, a 100-foot-tall flagpole is being erected for the hoisting of the DMK party flag.
+As part of the opening ceremony, a 100-foot flagpole has been installed at the site for hoisting the party flag.

 Meanwhile, preparations are also underway for the National Democratic Alliance (NDA) public meeting to be addressed by Prime Minister Narendra Modi on March 11 in Trichy.